tffdev/CPP_WXSDL_image_viewer/README.txt

 WX/SDL Image Viewer
 ====================
 Proof-of-concept image viewer demo for a basic interface between WxWidgets and SDL.
-Currently only supports software rendering (very slow) and JPEG image files.
+Currently only supports software rendering (very slow if images are modulated through rotation or flipping).

 Dependencies:
 * SDL2.0